 Announcements on the refund scheme:

-- 15th November 2017: Applications open for employment tribunal fee refunds as scheme rolls out (link to gov.uk);
+- 15th November 2017: Applications open for employment tribunal fee refunds as scheme rolls out (gov.uk);

-- 20th October 2017: Opening stage of employment tribunal refund scheme launched (link to gov.uk), with more more detail in a written statement by the minister Dominic Raab.
+- 20th October 2017: Opening stage of employment tribunal refund scheme launched (gov.uk), with more more detail in a written statement by the minister Dominic Raab.

 The Supreme Court unanimously ruled that the employment tribunal fee regime in place since 2013 is unlawful.
 Significantly in view of Brexit, the court based its decision first and foremost on UK constitutional law rather than European law.
 It stressed the importance of the rule of law.
 Inherent in that is a UK constitutional right of access to the courts.
 ‘Without such access, laws are liable to become a dead letter, the work done by Parliament may be rendered nugatory, and the democratic election of Members of Parliament may become a meaningless charade’.
 The Supreme Court made clear that access to tribunals and other courts provides a service to society in general rather than just to individual claimants: for example resolving unclear issues of law, and society being aware that there is a remedy if legal rights are breached.